Pro V1 vs Kirkland: $28 vs $55 — Worth It? (Tested)

 Who This Comparison Is For

 The internet golf debate that never ends: can a $28 Costco golf ball really compete with the $55 Titleist Pro V1?
-We hit [MORE THAN 150 SHOTS] on a launch monitor and played [MORE THAN 4 ROUNDS] alternating balls to find out.
+We hit more than 150 shots on a launch monitor and played more than 4 rounds alternating balls to find out.
 Both are 3-piece urethane construction.
 Both target 85-110 mph swing speeds.
 The price difference is $27 per dozen — $135-200 per season for most golfers.
 Here is what the data shows.

-Titleist Pro V1 ~$55/dozen Check Today's Price → at Amazon · Free shipping Check Price at Golf Galaxy → Prices checked today 🏆 Winner: Kirkland Signature
+Titleist Pro V1 ~$55/dozen Check Today's Price → at Amazon · Free shipping Check Price at Golf Galaxy → Prices checked today 💡 Best value: buy 2+ dozen during Prime Day or Black Friday.

 The Kirkland Signature wins on value.
 It delivers 85-90% of the Pro V1 performance at 51% of the price.
 For golfers above a 10 handicap, the savings outweigh the small performance gap.